ROG Phone has some crazy features for gamers

 The ROG Phone is not the first one to be marketed as one for gamers, as it followers last year's Razer Phone.
 But that device, though it had big speakers and an awesome 120Hz display, felt like a modified device from Nextbit Robin, a phone company acquired by Razer.
 The ROG Phone feels built from the ground up to be a gaming phone.

 This is seen even in small details.
-For instance, there are two charging inputs: One on the bottom, as in traditional, and one on the side.
+There are two charging inputs, for example: One on the bottom, as in traditional, and one on the side.
 The idea is that you use the latter one while you're gaming, so the cord doesn't get in the way of your hands.

-Then, there are the big things, like a crazy accessory called the TwinView Dock.
+Then there are the big things, like a crazy accessory called the TwinView Dock.
 It transforms the phone into a Nintendo DS-like dual screen device.
-One half of the case has an extra display, while the top half has an area the ROG Phone can be slotted into.
+One half of the case has an extra display, while the top half has an area into which the ROG Phone can be slotted.

 Not only does the case add two extra (physical) shoulder buttons and 6,000mAh of extra battery power, but there's a selfie cam for streamers to record themselves as they play.